CreationNationMakerspace/CreationNationMakerspace.github.io/docs/ReadMe.md

 - overview
 - guidelines / community expectations
 - spaces
     - rules for that space
     - tools in that space
     - what is shared use
     - what consumables you can use and how to pay for them
 - tools
+    - description of tool
+    - hazards
+    - link to manual
+    - link to manufacturers training
+    - embed training video
+    - record of maintenance
 - training material
+    - material for training either on a tool or for a space